martindisch/DataProviderDemo/README.md

 since we no longer have to load anything and can simply instantiate the object with its ID.

-While there are some nice advantages to the pattern, we're wondering about the downsides.
-Is it ergonomic to have lots of resolvers like `(await authorDataLoader.LoadAsync(Id)).Name` instead of simple instance properties?
-Does this scale performance-wise when we have hundreds of such fields returned in a single response or does it lead to massive instruction bloat due to the number of async state machines generated?
+While there are some nice advantages to the pattern, we've been wondering how this would scale when we have hundreds of such fields returned in a single response, for example if it would lead to massive instruction bloat due to the number of async state machines generated.
+We've done a small [benchmark](./src/Benchmark/README.md) to learn more about that.

-We'll do a benchmark to determine that last point, but are interested in general perspectives and advice on how to deal with such a situation.
+More broadly we'd like to know if this is the way to go, or if there are any other approaches when it comes to exposing a large number of fields where subsets of them have to be loaded together, while ensuring the most optimal loading behavior (in parallel where possible) for the largest number of possible queries.

 ## License